List of extant baronetcies: Baronets in the Baronetage of Nova Scotia

-.* as of 25 July 2016 (heirs are known to exist)

 Baronetage of Ireland (1619–1800)

-This is a list of extant, dormant, unproven and under review baronetcies in the Baronetage of Ireland.
-They were first created in 1619, and were replaced by the Baronetage of the United Kingdom in 1800.
+This is a list of extant baronetcies in the Baronetage of Ireland.
+They were first created in 1619, and were replaced by the Baronetage of the United Kingdom in 1801, after the Acts of Union 1800 came into force.

-To be recognised as a Baronet, it is necessary to prove a claim of succession.
-When this has been done, the name is entered on The Official Roll.
-This was ordained by Royal Warrant in 1910.
-Those who have not so proven are shown below as unproven or under review or dormant.

 The baronetcies are listed in order of precedence (i.e. date order).

-Baronets in the Baronetage of Ireland

 Baronetage of Great Britain (1707–1800)

-The below is a list of all extant, dormant, unrecognized, and under review baronetcies in the Baronetage of Great Britain, which replaced the Baronetages of Nova Scotia and of England in 1707.
+The below is a list of all extant baronetcies in the Baronetage of Great Britain, which replaced the Baronetages of Nova Scotia and of England in 1707.
 In 1801 it was succeeded by the Baronetage of the United Kingdom.

-To be recognized as a Baronet, it is necessary to prove a claim of succession to one previously recognized.
-Once this has been done, the new Baronet's name is entered on the Official Roll, a procedure laid down by Royal Warrant in 1910.
-Those who have not proved their claim are shown below as unproven, under review, or dormant.

 These baronetcies are listed in order of precedence, which is established by the date of the creation.
 For a complete list of baronetcies see List of baronetcies.

-Baronets in the Baronetage of Great Britain

 Baronetage of the United Kingdom (1801–present)

 The Baronetage of the United Kingdom started with the formation of the United Kingdom of Great Britain and Ireland in 1801, replacing the Baronetage of Great Britain.
-(For a complete list of baronetcies see List of Baronetcies – which includes extinct baronetcies.)
+(For a complete list of baronetcies, see List of Baronetcies – which includes extinct baronetcies.)

-As ordained by the Royal Warrant in 1910, it is necessary to prove a claim of succession to be recognised as a Baronet and have a name entered on The Official Roll.
-Those who have not so proven are shown below as unproven, under review or dormant.

 The baronetcies are listed below in order of precedence (date order).
-(For ease in editing, we have created a fresh table every 25 years.)
+(For ease in editing, the table has been divided into 25-year periods.)

 The last baronet to be created was Sir Denis Thatcher in 1990.